d4n3sh/thedaneshproject/content/posts/2007-09-08-wordpress-223-released.md

 ---
 ![][1]

 WordPress 2.2.3 released was released today.
-It&#8217;s a security patch and bug fix release so make sure you get your WordPress updated ASAP.
+It's a security patch and bug fix release so make sure you get your WordPress updated ASAP.

 If you are interested in knowing hat changed then take a look at the [bugs closed][2] and files changed.